 - OCD symptoms that cannot be better explained by another health issue

 There are effective treatments for OCD.
 The right approach depends on the person’s set of symptoms and the extent that they affec the person’s life and well-being.
-Some effective options include:
+Some effective

 Cognitive behavioral therapy